ParedesGab/PP5-heritage-housing-issues/README.md

 #### User Story: Assess feature importance

-+ As a **data Analyst/data scientist**, I want to **identify the most influential features used by the trained model** so that **I can refit the pipeline with this reduced feature set, aiming to simplify the model and potentially improve its R2 performance.**
++ As a **data analyst/data scientist**, I want to **identify the most influential features used by the trained model** so that **I can refit the pipeline with this reduced feature set, aiming to simplify the model and potentially improve its R2 performance.**

-  + The 4 most important features in descending order were:'OverallQual, GarageArea, TotalBsmtSF and YearRemodAdd (Figure below).
+  + The 4 most important features in descending order were:OverallQual, GarageArea, TotalBsmtSF and YearRemodAdd (Figure below).

   ![Best features](documentation/model_evaluation_screenshots/model_best_features.png)

 #### User Story: Refit the pipeline with best features

-+ As a **data Analyst/data scientist**, I want to **refit the pipeline with the 4 identified best features,** so that **I can evaluate if the model's performance has improved.**
++ As a **data analyst/data scientist**, I want to **refit the pipeline with the 4 identified best features,** so that **I can evaluate if the model's performance has improved.**

-  + Model evaluation showed that the Model performance on the Test set improved, and thus, we successfully met the performance criteria of at least 0.75 on the train set as well as on the test set:
+  + Model evaluation showed that the Model performance on the Test set improved, and thus, we successfully met the performance criteria of at least 0.75 on the train set as well as on the test set 🎉🎉🎉:

     Train Set
     + R2 Score: 0.959